 The impact of negative reviews

 Don’t take bad reviews personally, but consider them learning experiences and find a way to grow from them.
 Integrity goes a long way, even in the face of bad reviews.
 Apologize for your mistakes, fix them and let consumers see you publicly taking action and making improvements.

 Make online reviews a priority

-You are bound to eventually receive a negative review, but don’t just let it sit there.
+You will eventually receive a negative review, but don’t just let it sit there.
 Respond to it with tact and offer a solution.
 Most customers who leave a negative review simply want their experience to be acknowledged.
 A genuine apology can go a long way toward changing their perception and can impact the opinions of other consumers when they’re reading through the reviews.
-If it was a customer service issue, make sure to let them know you hear the client's issue and that you are training or informing your staff so it never occurs again.
+If it was a customer service issue, make sure to let them know you heard the client's issue and that you are training or informing your staff, so it never occurs again.

 Automate positive reviews